 Ireland made its debut in the Eurovision Song Contest in 1965, finishing sixth with the song Walking The Streets In The Rain which was performed by Butch Moore.
-Ireland got off to a strong start in the contest and scored its first victory in 1970 with Dana and All Kinds of Everything (#7 in our Irish Top 10).
-Dana later turned the song into a hit all over Europe, and enjoyed a successful singing career in the 1970s before embarking on a career in politics.
+Ireland got off to a strong start in the contest scoring its first victory in 1970 with Dana and All Kinds of Everything (#7 in our Irish Top 10).
+Dana later turned the song into a hit all over Europe and enjoyed a successful singing career in the 1970s before embarking on a career in politics.

 Johnny Logan became Ireland's second Eurovision winner with What's Another Year? in 1980 before going on repeat this success in 1987 with Hold Me Now.
 Logan became the only singer to win the contest twice as a singer, a record he still holds.